A new Weyl group action related to the quasi-classical Gelfand-Graev action: Quiver varieties

 Note that if $\bfw = 0$, the above action is conjugate to the action defined in (\ref{eq:weylac}).
-In fact, for these two actions, we have the relation $\bfw - \bfC(s_k * \bfv) = s_k(\bfw - \bfC \bfv)$.
-If we want to emphasize the dependence on $\bfw$ of the above action, the notation $*_{\bfw}$ will be used.
-With this affine action, Nakajima~\cite[Proposition~9.1]{Nakajima:1994aa} constructs the following Weyl action on the quiver varieties. \begin{theorem} Let $\zeta$ be a generic point in $\bC \oplus \bR$.
+In fact, for these two actions, we have the relation $\bfw - \bfC(s_k *_{\bfw} \bfv) = s_k(\bfw - \bfC \bfv)$.
+With this affine action, Nakajima~\cite[Proposition~9.1]{Nakajima:1994aa} constructs the following collection of isometries on the quiver varieties. \begin{theorem} Let $\zeta$ be a generic point in $\bC^n \oplus \bR^n$.
 If $\bfC$ is positive definite, i.e.\ $Q$ is a finite quiver of Dynkin $\ade$ type, for any $\sigma\in \bW$, there exists a \hkh\ isometry